 Correction:

-- Always warm up your wrists well before practice.
+- Always warm up your wrists thoroughly before your practice, especially if you know you'll be doing arm balances.

-- Distribute your body weight evenly across all fingers.
-Your palms should be fully pressed into the mat.
+- Distribute your body weight evenly across all your fingers and the entire palm.
+Your palms should be fully pressed into the mat, creating a strong foundation.

 - Ensure that as you bend your elbows, your shoulders shift forward beyond your wrists.
-This creates the necessary 90-degree angle at the elbow and reduces the acute angle (and strain) in the wrist.
+This is crucial for creating the necessary 90-degree angle at the elbow and reducing the acute angle (and therefore strain) in the wrist.

-Master Chaturanga gradually.
-Start with the knee-down modification to establish the correct shoulder and elbow alignment and to strengthen your arms and core.
-Regular practice of Chaturanga Dandasana strengthens muscles, improves flexibility, coordination, and concentration.
+Master Chaturanga gradually and with patience.
+Start with the knee-down modification to establish correct shoulder and elbow alignment and to build foundational strength in your arms and core.
+Regular, mindful practice of Chaturanga Dandasana not only strengthens muscles but also significantly improves flexibility, coordination, and concentration.

-Practice mindfully and attentively, and you will feel positive changes in your life.
+Practice mindfully and attentively, and you will undoubtedly feel positive changes ripple through your life.
 Start your journey to harmony today.
-Mindful practice and attention to technique will help you achieve the best results and avoid injury.
+A thoughtful approach and unwavering attention to technique will help you achieve the best results and avoid injury.